Scythecode/scythecode.github.io/readme.md

 (This is my simple about me website.
-I started it as a small hobby and to get my feet wet. but now its a full project! now enjoy my emoji-filled description)
+I started it as a small hobby and to get my feet wet. but now its a full project! enjoy my emoji-filled description)

 - 🚀 Fast on most devices!
 - 👀 Easy on the eyes!